 These presents are also left in different places!
 In most of Europe, the presents are left in shoes or boots put out by the children.
 In Italy, the UK and the USA presents are left in stockings, often left hanging by a fire place.
 In many countries, presents for friends and family may be left under the Christmas Tree.
 In the UK, they are often opened on Christmas day morning with all the family together.

-The custom of hanging stockings comes from the story of St. Nicholas.
+The custom of hanging stockings comes from the story of St. Nicholas dropping money into a stocking drying by the fireplace or window.

-Presents are opened on different days over the world as well.
+Presents are opened on different days over the world.
 The earliest presents are opened is on St. Nicholas' Eve on December 5th when children in The Netherlands of ten receive their presents.
 On St. Nicholas' Day (6th December) children in Belgium, Germany, Czechia and some other European countries open some of their presents.

 Children in the UK, USA and many other countries, such as Japan, open their presents on Christmas Day, December 25th.
 The latest presents are opened on January 6th (a month after the earliest).
 This is known as Epiphany and is mainly celebrated in Catholic countries such Spain and Mexico.